tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - Standardize on `SdkFeatureBand` for terminology
 - Should we put "Manifest" in the NuGet package IDs for manifests to help disambiguate from workload packs?
 - How do we get the SemVer version of a workload manifest NuGet package from just the installed version of the workload manifest?
 It seems we either need to update the manifest schema to support a semantic version for the version, or we need to store the semantic version separately (ie in a text file).
 - Need to figure out a way to generate an MSI version number for workload manifest MSI.
 As much as possible, the MSI version number for manifest version A should be greater than the MSI version number for manifest version B if and only if the NuGet semantic version for version A of the manifest is greater than the NuGet semantic version for version B of the manifest
 - How does MSI IAL know what the DependencyProviderKey for a workload manifest MSI is?
 Convention?
 File in workload manifest folder when installed by MSI?
 File that is always in the workload manifest (including NuGet version)?
+- How does VS / Willow IAL know which version of Visual Studio to use?

 # Updates to existing behavior / specs